Blog

 Here's a scenario that might sound familiar: you sell the last unit of a popular item on Amazon, but your Shopify store still shows it as available.
 Someone buys it there too.
 Now you've got two orders and one product.

-This happens when inventory updates aren't automatic and instantaneous.
+This happens when inventory updates aren't automatic.
 Even a five-minute delay between systems can create conflicts during busy periods.

 Order Fulfillment Becomes a Guessing Game

 When orders come in from five different places, figuring out which warehouse ships what gets surprisingly complicated.
+Every step in the e-commerce order fulfillment process becomes a potential failure point.
 Without intelligent routing, your team ends up making manual decisions for every order, or worse, shipping from the wrong location and eating the extra cost.

 You Can't See Which Channels Are Actually Profitable

 Are your Amazon sales actually making money after fees, or are they just keeping you busy?
-Without centralized reporting, it's tough to know.
+Without centralized reporting across channels, it's tough to know.
 You might be pouring effort into a channel that's barely breaking even while neglecting one that could be your biggest profit driver.

 Manual Processes Create Costly Mistakes